-Our risk assessment to date has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
-This has resulted in the following significant VFM risks which we view as relevant to our value for money conclusion.
-Should we identify any additional significant value for money risks during the course of our audit, we will update management and the Corporate Governance & Finance Committee.
+Our risk assessment has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
+This has identified no significant risks which we view as relevant to our value for money conclusion.